RaghavPeri/ai-mvp-portfolio/feedback-classifier/README.md

 ## ✅ Status
 🟢 **Working MVP**
 Built and tested end-to-end with OpenAI API and Google Apps Script.
 Review data classified live and alerts triggered for high urgency.
-📬 API key intentionally removed from the uploaded script